eilrix/rollup-plugin-ts-compiler/README.md

 # rollup-plugin-ts-compiler

-Rollup plugin for typescript with compiler errors and incremental build.
+Rollup plugin for integration between Rollup and Typescript with compiler errors and incremental build support.
+It supports declarations and source maps.

-It uses [modern Typescript Compiler API](https://github.com/Microsoft/TypeScript/wiki/Using-the-Compiler-API#writing-an-incremental-program-watcher) with incremental program by default which makes it way more faster than rollup-plugin-typescript2 or @rollup/plugin-typescript
+Plugin uses [modern Typescript Compiler API](https://github.com/Microsoft/TypeScript/wiki/Using-the-Compiler-API#writing-an-incremental-program-watcher) with incremental program by default which makes it way much faster than rollup-plugin-typescript2 or @rollup/plugin-typescript.
+It was implemented via fully delegating compiling to Typescript Compiler which reads files directly from file system and then gives output to Rollup.
+Therefore Rollup's preceding pipeline is ignored.
+That is usually acceptable since you need only one plugin to compile .ts files and you can't have other plugins working with typescript code.
+Just make sure that in your plugin array inside Rollup options this plugin placed before babel or similar.

 ## Installation
 npm install rollup-plugin-ts-compiler